Reed-Daniel/20_Group_4_Final_Project/README.md

-# How the NBA Players Performance Has Changed Over The Decades
+# NBA Player Statistics & Performance Over the Course of the Modern NBA
 # Group 4 Final Project
 # **Table of Contents** #
 1. [Topic](#topic)